 Shut Off the Car At The Same Time As a Random Retest Is Initiated

 When an automobile with a BAIID installed is shut off, the BAIID starts a timer, usually three minutes.
 This time is the period in which the driver may restart the car without providing a new “start-up” test.
 After the time expires, the driver will have to provide a new “start-up” blow to start the automobile.
 Many of my clients have told me that their BAIID malfunctions if there is a random retest initiated at the same time as the vehicle is shut off.
 “The machine didn’t make a noise, it usually beeps loudly for a random retest.”
 There may very well be a minor delay from the initiation of the random retest and the moment that the installed BAIID prompts the driver to take a test.
 Or maybe the BAIID can only process one command at a time.
 What may happen is the driver shuts off the car at the same time as a random test is initiated.
-The driver looks at the unit and sees the normal clock running, decides all is well and exits the vehicle.
+The driver looks at the unit and sees the normal clock running, decides all is well, and exits the vehicle.
 Little do they know that the BAIID has requested a retest.
 When the driver returns to the car, they notice a problem due to the random test failure.
 The best way to avoid this retest failure is to never exit the vehicle until the three-minute clock expires.
-It very well could be that the BAIID unit displays the restart timer, then the prompts for the random test appear after.
+It very well could be that the BAIID unit displays the restart timer, and then the prompts for the random test appear after.

 Do Not Trust Your BAIID Provider – TAKE ACTION IMMEDIATELY